We welcome your questions and especially are glad to have you join us in our work. The Task Force can be reached by email, phone or U.S. Mail.

 If you need to reach us by email use email@example.com

 If you need to phone, call Ed Lorenz at (989) 463-6170

 We have public meetings on the third Wednesday of each month.
-During the Covid-19 pandemic, all our meetings are on ZOOM.
-Once the pandemic ends, we will return to meeting at &;00 p.m. on the 3rd Wednesday, each month, at St. Louis, MI City Hall.
+During the Covid-19 pandemic, all our meetings are on ZOOM at our regular meeting time and day (7:00 p.m. on the 3rd Wednesday of the month).
+Once the pandemic ends, we will return to meeting at 7:00 p.m. on the 3rd Wednesday, each month, at St. Louis, MI City Hall (300 North Mill St., St. Louis MI 48880).
 To get Zoom log-in information, contact the Task Force Chair, Jane Keon at Jkeon@charter.net

-PBB Health concerns?
-How do I contact the Michigan PBB Registry: The Registry is a partnership between the Pine River Superfund Citizen Task Force and the PBB Citizens Advisory Board, the Mid-Michigan District Health Department, Alma College, Central Michigan University, and Emory University.
+The Michigan PBB Registry and human health concerns: The Registry is a partnership between the Pine River Superfund Citizen Task Force, the PBB Citizens Advisory Board, the Mid-Michigan District Health Department, Alma College, Central Michigan University, and Emory University.

 Funding for this research has been provided by the National Institute of Environmental Health Sciences, the Centers for Disease Control and Prevention, and the US Environmental Protection Agency.